NguyenQuangMinh0504/mimikara_oboeru_n3_vocab_quiz/README.rst

 Usage
 =====
-To start the application,
+To start the application, clone the repository from github and run Application.py
-run JapaneseQuizProject/application/Application.py